llestanc/project_template/README.txt

-# This project was format according to https://github.com/llestanc/project_template
+# This project was formated according to https://github.com/llestanc/project_template

 # Project Title